albertz/commandergenius/readme.txt

 and returned keycodes, and also toggle full text input - see SDL_screenkeyboard.h.

-This port also supports GL ES + SDL combo - there is GLXGears demo app in project/jni/application/glxgears, remove project/jni/application/src symlink and make new one pointing to glxgears, also you'll have to enable Z-Buffer in ChangeAppSettings.sh.
-Note that GL ES is NOT pure OpenGL - there are no glBegin() and glEnd() call and other widely used functions, and generally it will take a lot of effort to port pure OpenGL application to GL ES.
+This port also supports GL ES + SDL combo - there is GLXGears demo app in project/jni/application/glxgears, remove project/jni/application/src symlink and make new one pointing to glxgears, then run build.sh Note that GL ES is NOT pure OpenGL - there are no glBegin() and glEnd() call and other widely used functions, and generally it will take a lot of effort to port pure OpenGL application to GL ES.

 How to compile your own application
 ===================================

+If you're porting existing app which uses SDL 1.2 please always use SW mode: neither SDL_SetVideoMode() call nor SDL_CreateRGBSurface() etc functions shall contain SDL_HWSURFACE flags.
+The BPP in SDL_SetVideoMode() shall be set to 16, and audio format - to AUDIO_S8 or AUDIO_S16.

-When porting you own app, first of all ensure that your application supports native RGB_565 pixel format and AUDIO_S8 or AUDIO_S16 audio format (there is RGB_565 pixelformat even for OpenGL, not BGR_565 as all other OpenGL implementation have).
+The native Android pixel format is RGB_565, even for OpenGL, not BGR_565 as all other OpenGL implementation have.

-Colorkey images are supported using RGBA_5551 pixelformat with 1-bit alpha (SDL does conversion internally, for you they are just RGB_565 surfaces), alpha surfaces have RGBA_4444 format.
+Colorkey images are supported using RGBA_5551 pixelformat with 1-bit alpha - SDL does conversion internally, for you they are just RGB_565 surfaces.
-See file project/jni/application/alienblaster/SdlForwardCompat.h
-to learn how to make your application use SDL 1.3 instead of SDL 1.2 without much pain.
-HTC G1/Nexus One has native screen resolution 480x320, HTC Evo has 800x480, you may toggle automatic screen resizing in ChangeAppSettings.sh and draw to virtual 640x480 screen - it will be HW accelerated and will not impact performance much.
-SDL_ListModes()[0] will always return native screen resolution.
-Also make sure that your HW textures are not wider than 1024 pixels, or it will fail to allocate such texture on HTC G1.
-Software surfaces may be of any size of course (but you don't want to do expensive memcpy).

-Alternatively, SDL 1.2 is available too, you may use it with SW video as usual, however if you want HW acceleration there are few restrictions: you cannot currently blit SW surface to screen, it should be only HW surface, however you can use colorkey, per-surface alpha and per-pixel alpha.
-Also the screen is always double-buffered, and after each SDL_Flip() there is garbage in pixel buffer, so forget about dirty rects and partial screen updates - you have to re-render whole picture each frame.
-Single-buffer rendering might be possible with techniques like glFramebufferTexture2D(), however it may not be present on all devices, so I won't do that.
-Basically your code should be like:

-// Init HW-accelerated video
-SDL_SetVideoMode( 640, 480, 16, SDL_DOUBLEBUF | SDL_HWSURFACE );

-// Load graphics
-SDL_Surface *sprite = IMG_Load( "sprite.png" );
-SDL_Surface * hwSprite;

-if( sprite->format->Amask )
-{
-	// Surface contains per-pixel alpha, convert it to HW-accelerated format hwSprite = SDL_DisplayFormatAlpha(sprite);
-}
-else
-{
-	// Set pink color as transparent
-	SDL_SetColorKey( sprite, SDL_SRCCOLORKEY, SDL_MapRGB(sprite->format, 255, 0, 255) );
-	// Create HW-accelerated surface
-	hwSprite = SDL_DisplayFormat(sprite);
-	// Set per-surface alpha, if necessary
-	SDL_SetAlpha( hwSprite, SDL_SRCALPHA, 128 );
-}
-SDL_FreeSurface(sprite);

-// Blit it in HW-accelerated way SDL_BlitSurface(hwSprite, sourceRect, SDL_GetVideoSurface(), &targetRect);

-// Supported, but VERY slow (slower than blitting in SW mode) SDL_BlitSurface(sprite, sourceRect, SDL_GetVideoSurface(), &targetRect);

-// Supported, but VERY slow (use in cases where you need to take a screenshot) SDL_BlitSurface(SDL_GetVideoSurface(), sourceRect, sprite, &targetRect);
+Alpha surfaces have RGBA_4444 format.

 To compile your own app, put your app sources into project/jni/application dir (or create symlink to them), and change symlink "src" to point to your app: